-In this paper, predictions of UG theory and the theory of the cognitive evolution of grammars (CEG) are contrastively tested.
-For 10 core areas of grammar theory it is shown how the predictions of UG fail while CEG is successful.
-A prime testing ground for any scientific theory is the predictive power, that is, the ability to generate testable, subsequently confirmed empirical predictions and explanations.
-The hypothesis of an innate universal grammar (UG) turns out as 'underpowered'.
-The central predictions fall short.
-The competing hypothesis presented in this paper - grammars as target of evolution on the level of cognitive systems - is well in line with the empirical situations in language acquisition, diachronic grammar change and cross-linguistic invariants.
-For ten issues of grammar theory, the competing hypotheses are evaluated, with a clear-cut outcome.
-The theory of the cognitive evolution of grammar (CEG) stands the test and avoids the problems associated with UG.
+A prime testing ground for any scientific theory is the predictive power, that is, the ability to generate testable and subsequently confirmed empirical predictions.
+It will be shown that the hypothesis of an innate universal grammar (UG) is underpowered.
+Central predictions fail.
+The expectations generated by the competing hypothesis presented in this paper - grammars as target of evolution on the level of cognitive systems - are well in line with the empirical situations in language acquisition, diachronic grammar change and cross-linguistic invariants.
+For ten issues of grammar theory, the predictive and explanatory success of the competing hypotheses is evaluated, with a clear-cut result.
+The theory of the cognitive evolution of grammar (CEG) is superior and it avoids the problems associated with UG.
 Moreover, it connects grammar theory to the most powerful theory of system development and change, namely the theory of evolution, in a new field of application outside of genetics, namely cognition.